yuya-hatano/MOVA/README.md

 # MOVA
 a method for evaluating the pathogenicity of missense variants using AlphaFold2
+***
+MOVA algorithms are described in detail in:
+Yuya Hatano, Tomohiko Ishihara,  Osamu Onodera.
+Accuracy of a machine learning method based on structural and locational information from AlphaFold2 for predicting the pathogenicity of TARDBP and FUS gene variants in ALS. bioRxiv 2022.07.07.499092; doi: https://doi.org/10.1101/2022.07.07.499092
 ## installation
 - MOVA has been confirmed to work with R 4.2.2.
 - data.table, ggplot2, LowMACA, randomForest, ROCR, bio3d, seqinr, dplyr, tidyverse, cvAUC, splitstackshape, kernlab, xgboost, Matrix, gridExtra installation is required.